 BYU is required to disclose information about its educational programs leading to an occupationally required professional license or certificate.

 In 2019, the U.S. Department of Education adopted regulations that require the university to provide information to students regarding its educational programs that are advertised or designed to meet educational requirements for occupationally required professional licenses or certifications.
 Examples of such programs include nursing, teaching education, counselling, etc. The following disclosure is made for regulatory compliance purposes.
 It does not have any effect on or represent any change to BYU’s academic programs.

-State requirements for licensing and certification vary widely.
-Students pursuing occupations requiring a license or certificate in a state other than Utah should contact the appropriate academic advisement center as well as the licensing entity in the state where they intend to work to seek information and guidance regarding licensure and certification requirements.
+Students pursuing occupations requiring a license or certificate in a state other than Utah should contact the appropriate BYU academic advisement center as well as the licensing agency in the state where they intend to work to seek information and guidance regarding licensure and certification requirements.
 Use the following link for a complete list of each BYU program leading to an occupationally required license or certificate, including:

 - whether the program meets the educational requirements for licensure or certification in states other than Utah;

 - contact information for the corresponding BYU academic advisement center; and

 - information about the applicable licensing agency of each state.